 Our security, well-being and global influence depend both on our relationship with Europe and our allies around the world and on positive engagement with the institutions of the United Nations and other international organisations.
 Working for peace and tackling climate change, the spread of weapons of mass destruction, tax evasion, international criminality and mass migration can only be addressed in a strong multilateral framework.
-The election of Donald Trump and the rise of extreme nationalism here and abroad call for clear leadership to contain conflict and build the international cooperation and legality that will be essential if humanity is to survive.
+The rise of extreme nationalism here and abroad calls for clear leadership to contain conflict and build the international cooperation and legality that will be essential if humanity is to survive.

 We believe that Britain should work to consolidate and rebuild its relations with its friends and neighbours and take a strong lead in pressing for new initiatives to reinvigorate and modernise international law, the UN Security Council and the UN agencies.
 We should build and maintain the strongest possible relationship with our neighbours in the European Union and maintain our commitment to development assistance and humanitarian relief.
 Britain needs an immigration policy which reflects both our national interest and our support for the rights of legitimate asylum seekers.
 In an increasingly dangerous world, we should maintain our defence capacity at its present level, while supporting vigorous efforts to reduce international tension and bring about sustainable multilateral nuclear disarmament.

 - Development Assistance

 The decision to leave the European Union on the basis of the deeply flawed consultative referendum of June 2016 poses a profound threat to Britain’s future prosperity and to our legal engagement with important elements of the social market model of society.
 Everything possible should be done to persuade the electorate and the opposition parties that rebuilding a strong positive relationship with the EU is strongly in our interest.